makerdao/mips/MIP74/MIP74.md

 ### MIP74c6: DssKiln Audit

 DssKiln will be formally audited before implementation.
-The audit will be financed with the surplus buffer and facilitated by PECU.
+The audit will be financed and facilitated by PECU and their existing budget.
 The probable next technical steps are: (i) an internal PECU team review based on updated use cases and (ii) an external contract audit.
 These can be done in parallel.

 ## Resources